Heaven Is Not What I Did Yesterday

 To grow up - just do it.

-Growing up is a major threshold that each of us will face, but none of us would have done - yesterday.
-And ultimately adulthood is about assuming power.
+Growing up is a major threshold that each of us will face, but none of us would have done it - yesterday.
+Ultimately adulthood is about assuming power.

-By its very nature, possession of power is proved when you don't have to ask - it can simply be taken.
+This is something a lot of people - particularly women - fail to understand.
+You don't demand power, or ask for it, or try to earn it.
+By its very nature, possession of power is proved when you don't have to ask - it can simply be taken, and held.

 Growing up is when you come to the realisation that the authority of your life - is you.
 And you assume that authority, whether other people agree with it or not.
-Nor do you need them to - even if that's always preferred.
+Nor do you need them to.

-You stop asking permission to do what is true to your own life.
+You stop asking permission to do what is true for your own life.

 I know people who chose to grow up against such opposition.
 Find out what would really happen.
 Make this terrifying new thing, a yesterday thing.
 And so, no longer terrifying.